Post 91 collects opening Sub-State win over Albert Lea - Austin Daily Herald

 Just about a week ago, Albert Lea Post 52 jumped on Austin Post 91 early and often on the way to a 11-4 win.
 Things were quite a bit different this time around in the first round of the Sub-State Division 1 Tournament Monday night in Marcusen Park.

-Behind the pitching of Zach Bollingberg, Post 91 scored a run in each of the second and third innings before blowing the game open in the fourth with a five-run frame.
+Behind the pitching of Zach Bollingberg, Post 91 scored a run in each of the second and third innings before blowing the game open in the fourth with a five-run frame ending in a 8-1 win.

 “We came ready to play tonight and played all seven innings,” said head coach Joe Ciola.